IdeaBlade/EdmTasks/README.markdown

 ViewRefreshTask was tested primarily on a 200-entity model.
 The timings were roughly as follows:
 - No change in domain model: 0 seconds (the BeforeBuild target parameters ensure that the task does not run in this situation)
 - Change in the domain model that does not affect the views: 5 seconds (the EDMX has not changed, so Views file is not regenerated)
-- Change in the domain model that does affect the views: 60 seconds (a new Vies file is regenerated)
+- Change in the domain model that does affect the views: 60 seconds (a new Views file is regenerated)

 Caveats
 -------